 You Might Have Hyperhidrosis

 If you find that you sweat more than the average person, it’s wise to have a conversation with your doctor about treatment options, as conditions like this usually aren’t treated with antiperspirants and deodorant.
-“You may need to take internal medication for your sweating,” says New York dermatologist Debra Jaliman, MD.
+“You may need to take internal medication for your sweating,” adds New York dermatologist Debra Jaliman, MD.
 “For some people, the sweating is so intense that they need to take a pill every day, called anticholinergics, to decrease the swelling.”

-You Might Need an Acid-Infused Option
+You Might Need an Acid-Infused Deodorant

 Deodorant brands are increasingly adding acids, particular alphahydroxy acids, into their formulas for one specific reason: “When these fruit- and plant-derived acids are added to deodorants, it’s meant to lower the pH balance of the skin, and thus limit odor-producing bacteria from growing,” explains Bay Harbor Islands dermatologist Stacy Chimento, MD.
 In other words, odor isn’t being masked, it’s being eliminated.